 Carbon front end, identical rear end.

-Mixed wheel sizes: business up front, party out back.
+Mixed wheel sizes: business up front, a party out back.

 Shimano motor system.